ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

 ``--prefix`` will execute some bits of code before our ROS 2 command allowing us to insert some information.
 If you attempted to do ``gdb ex run --args ros2 run <pkg> <node>`` as analog to our example in the preliminaries, you’d find that it couldn’t find the ``ros2`` command.
 Additionally, trying to source your workspace within GDB would fail for similar reasons.
-This is because GDB, when launched this way, lacks the environment setup that normally makes the ``ROS 2`` command available.
+This is because GDB, when launched this way, lacks the environment setup that normally makes the ``ros2`` command available.

 **Simplifying the Process with --prefix**